-The Denver Waldorf School alerts families to snow days by 6:30 am via email, website and local media.
+The Denver Waldorf School alerts families to school closure due to snow by 6:30 am via email, text message, phone call to primary phone number (voice mail if no answer), website and local media.
+The DWS main phone greeting will also be updated with school closure details.
 If no announcement is made by 6:30 am, it is a regular school day.

 Our snow policy calls for a designated faculty or staff person to monitor the weather during times of heavy snow.
 We will be looking at how the weather affects the safety of our families traveling to school and if the quality of education would be minimized by inclement weather.